ryanallen/words-of-my-perfect-teacher/README.md

 At the time of the [Buddha](#śākyamuni), there was a village butcher who made a vow never to kill animals at night.
 He was reborn in an ephemeral [hell](#hell).
 At night his pleasure knew no bounds.
 He lived in a beautiful mansion, with four lovely women plying him with food and drink and other pleasures.
 During the day, however, the walls of the house would transform into blazing hot metal and the four women into terrifying brown dogs who fed on his body.

-Long ago, [Srona](#srona-sronajat) saw an adulterer who had vowed to keep from infidelity during the day.
+Long ago, [Śroṇa](#śroṇa-śroṇajāt) saw an adulterer who had vowed to keep from infidelity during the day.
 In contrast to the butcher, he suffered only during the night.

 There was once a delightful monastery, housing about five hundred monks.
 When the [bell](#bell) rang around midday and the monks gathered to eat, the monastery would turn into a house of burning metal.
 The monks' begging bowls, cups and so forth would change into weapons and the monks would beat each other with them.
 Once the lunch-hour had ended, they would separate and take their places again.
 In the days of [Buddha](#buddha) [Kāśyapa](#kāśyapa), many monks had argued at the time of the midday meal, and this was the fully ripened effect.<sup>*</sup>